b4er/recalc/docs/core.md

-The provided core language (see [`Recalc.Language`][recalc-language]) implements a simple, dependently typed functional programming language based on LambdaPi[^1], which is extended by cell references.
+The provided core language (see [`Recalc.Language`][recalc-language]) implements a simple, dependently typed functional programming language based on LambdaPi[^1], which is extended by

+- cell references (sized, nested multi-dimensional arrays), and
+- implicit arguments.

 ## Syntax